ConesaLab/courses-SQANTI_verse/README.md

     * In the junctions file (`junctions.txt`), the `RTS_junction` column is set to TRUE if the junction is predicted to be a template-switching artifact.
     * SQANTI3 analyzes the frequency of RT switching predictions across different transcript categories and junction types to help users identify potential artifacts introduced during cDNA library preparation.
 For example, a higher proportion of RT switching predictions in NNC transcripts may indicate that these are more likely to be artifacts.

+### Nonsense-Mediated Decay (NMD)

+* **NMD** is a cellular surveillance mechanism that degrades mRNA transcripts containing premature stop codons (nonsense mutations) to prevent the production of truncated and potentially harmful proteins.
+NMD can also target long 3' UTRs or aberrant splicing events.
+* **Detection by SQANTI3:** SQANTI3 does not directly predict NMD events but provides information on the potential for NMD in the classification file.
+The 'predicted_NMD' column will be flagged as TRUE if the isoform has a predicted end of the CDS at least 50bp before the last junction.

-By identifying and characterizing canonical and non-canonical junctions, as well as potential RT switching artifacts, SQANTI3 supports quality control and curation of long-read transcriptomes, enabling more accurate identification of real isoforms.
+By identifying and characterizing canonical and non-canonical junctions, as well as potential RT switching artifacts or possible Nonsense-mediated decay, SQANTI3 supports quality control and curation of long-read transcriptomes, enabling more accurate identification of real isoforms.

 ---
 </details><br>